Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-You know, sometimes you just want a shoe that works without needing to take out a small loan.
-Enter the Nike Giannis Immortality 4.
-Released in late 2024, this sneaker continues the "Greek Freak's" mission to bring high-performance footwear to the masses at a price that actually makes sense.
-It’s a budget-friendly model that tries to juggle the demands of a modern, positionless game—much like Giannis himself—without the premium price tag of his main signature line.
-Honestly, it’s a balancing act, and while it nails some landings, it definitely wobbles on others.
+Sometimes you just want a shoe that works without taking out a small loan.
+That's the Nike Giannis Immortality 4.
+Released in late 2024, it continues the "Greek Freak's" mission of bringing performance hoops shoes to more people at a price that actually makes sense.
+It's the budget model trying to handle a modern, positionless game (much like Giannis) without the premium price tag of the main signature line.
+Real talk: it's a balancing act.
+It sticks some landings and wobbles on others.

 Quick Take